Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 Mirrorless cameras do not exactly take better pictures because of the myriad of attachments and settings that also determine the “make or break” of an image.

 The EVF that a mirrorless camera provides may give the impression that you are taking better images, but it is nothing more than a tool.
+Better pictures stem from knowledge, experience, and some gear.

 But knowledge comes first!
 You should experience and learn the techniques and subtle stuff about photography, too.

+In conclusion, a mirrorless camera is essentially a simple, lightweight camera without a reflex mirror and pentaprism that allows for live view.
 It may not guarantee good shots, but the live view accurately displays your finished image.
 Buying a mirrorless camera does not mean you are lazy at photography; every camera has its own pros and cons.

 Just keep studying and experimenting; you will definitely get better in no time.